Updated on 3 feb 2020.

 E scheme of the NPS invests in equity.
 You can choose how much of your investment can be invested in equity. maximum is 50%.
 NPS offers investors two options to invest in – Active choice and Auto choice.

 Active choice allows you to decide the scheme and split your investments in various funds.

-Auto choice on the other hand, decides the risk profile of your investments according to your age.
-The younger you are more risky are your investments and higher can be the returns.
+Auto choice, on the other hand, decides the risk profile of your investments according to your age.
+The younger you are, riskier are your investments and higher can be the returns.

 Unlike other government bonds, treasury bills have shorter maturity period – 91 days, 182 days and 364 days.

 Treasury bills are used by the government to raise funds.
 The Reserve Bank of India auctions treasury bills at regular intervals for a discounted value than their face value.

 For example an Rs.
 100 face value is sold at say Rs.
 97.

 Treasury bills are highly liquid negotiable instruments.
 The minimum amount of bid is Rs.
 25000 and multiples of it.
 Treasury bills are short term in nature and help set aside money without market risks.